 Asbestos Trust Fund Claims

 Because asbestos has a number of unique and useful properties, including strength, flexibility, lightweight, and resistance to electricity, heat, and fire, hundreds of companies use the mineral in their manufacturing processes, equipment machinery, products, and facilities.

 Despite having knowledge that asbestos could cause a wide array of illnesses, many of these companies continued to manufacture asbestos products without informing shipbuilding, ship repair workers, and sailors about the dangers.

 When the full scope of the damage wrought by asbestos exposure began coming to light in the 1980s, many former asbestos companies paid millions in settlements and formed asbestos trusts to pay victims.
 These asbestos companies were required to create asbestos trust funds as a condition of bankruptcy protection in order to compensate victims that might come forward in the future, even if these companies ceased to exist.
 These claims are typically handled outside of a courtroom.

 Similarly to claims filed with the VA, trust funds require documentation regarding your official diagnosis - generally, this includes your physician's diagnosis and statement, evidence of site exposure to asbestos, and medical documentation showing that asbestos affected your health.

 We Offer Support and Assistance to All Navy Veterans and Their Families

-Victims of asbestos who served in the Navy have the right to seek compensation that could cover the overwhelming costs that come with medical treatment and hospitalization and may provide additional sums for pain and suffering.
+Victims of asbestos who served in the Navy and developed a malignant illness have the right to seek compensation that could cover the overwhelming costs that come with medical treatment and hospitalization and may provide additional sums for pain and suffering.